OutSystems/docs-odc/src/eap/tutorial-1-create-web-app.md

     <div class="info" markdown="1">

-    During the publish process you will receive the following security warning: You're exposing a Server Action for public access and without authentication.
-Consider removing the Anonymous Role from this Screen.
+    During the publish process you may receive the following security warning: "You're exposing a Server Action for public access and without authentication.
+Consider removing the Anonymous Role from this Screen."

-    For most business apps, access to interface screens is restricted to registered users.
-Before deployment to the quality or production environments, the role of these screens should be changed back to the default so they are not anonymous.
+    For most business apps, only registered users can access screens.
+Before deployment to the quality or production environments, set the users roles of screens by checking **Registered** and clearing the selection from **Anonymous**.

     </div>
--->

 Click the green **1-Click-Publish** button in the top center of the workspace so you can test your app to see if it works as expected.